 We advise our students to gather a full understanding of their school grading and credits policy for initiatives developed abroad.
-There are some of the questions that our students should know how to respond:
+These are some of the questions that our students should know how to respond to:

 For all member schools, transcripts are generally sent within 60 days after the last final exams (2ª fase).
 Fall semester grades, therefore, typically go out around late March; Spring semester grades are only sent in early-mid October and Summer session grades also in October.

-Note: final exam calendars vary slightly from school to school.
+Note: Final exam calendars may vary slightly from school to school.